KCisSICKnasty/SICKnasty-FO4/README.md

 _Other Off-Site Downloads:_

-- Download Wolfmark's XDI Fix here: https://drive.google.com/file/d/1NHGQkp27EFkPjQdQRwtXCTuCRRXecF0h/view
-- In MO2, right click "Extended Dialogue Interface" and then click "Open in Explorer".
-Drag the XDI.dll file from the download into the Extended Dialogue Interface folder and let it replace it.
-(This fix in combination with DankRafft's mod allows us to use Extended Dialogue Interface without the need for individual patches.)

 - Download Combat Drones here: https://storage.icestormng-mods.de/s/EGmEbj6mZ2EK3tY?path=%2F1.1%2FRelease
 - Drag the zip file into MO2 under "Companions" separator.
 Enable the mod & plugin.